r-bk/cds/README.md

 Additionally, the following crate features are available:

 - `std`- enables usage of the Rust standard library.

+  Currently, this feature affects only error types to implement the `std::error::Error` trait, which is not available in `core`.

   Without this feature the crate is `no_std`.

 ## Documentation